GroupVestige/Combo-Checkers/README.md

 # Combo Checker Scripts
 A collection of scripts designed to validate username and password combinations against specified services.

+> ⚠️**WARNING**: some users have copied code from this repository and reposted it as their own work.
+Be cautious, repositories with similar code may not be original.
+This repository is the original source.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)